Downloads

 Output Data

-The data is aggregated by country and year.
+The data is aggregated by area, gender, field of science and year.

-year country population of researchers inmigration total outmigration total netmigration outmigration rate inmigration rate netmigration rate
+year area population of researchers inmigration total outmigration total netmigration outmigration rate inmigration rate netmigration rate

 2016 DEU 131310 4499 4523 -24 0.034 0.034 -0.0002